zhangxijing97/AWSCertifiedSolutionsArchitectAssociateCertificationSAA-C03/README.md

 • File Transfer: Securely transfer files using tools like scp and sftp.<br>
 • Port Forwarding: Securely forward network traffic.<br>

+#### How to get EC2Tutorial.pem
+EC2 > Network & Security > Key Pairs > Create key pair<br>

 #### How to SSH into EC2 Instance
 Initial SSH Attempt<br>
+Warning: 'Permissions 0644 for 'EC2Tutorial.pem' are too open.': The permissions on the private key file are too permissive.
+SSH requires that private key files are not accessible by others for security reasons.<br>
 ```
 ssh -i EC2Tutorial.pem ec2-user@18.144.86.136
 ```

-Warning: 'Permissions 0644 for 'EC2Tutorial.pem' are too open.': The permissions on the private key file are too permissive.
-SSH requires that private key files are not accessible by others for security reasons.<br>
+Fixing Permissions<br>

-Fixing Permissions, Changes the permissions of the file to be readable only by the owner.
+Changes the permissions of the file to be readable only by the owner.
 This is required to ensure the private key file is secure.<br>
 ```
 chmod 0400 EC2Tutorial.pem
 ```